Over the last few years a national scandal has broken about doubling ground rents of leasehold properties.

 Should I take up the offer?

-If you already want to buy your freehold or extend your lease then converting to RPI first might make good sense.
+If you are ready to buy your freehold or extend your lease then converting to RPI first might make good sense.
 Currently, it will be cheaper to do that if you have a RPI-linked ground rent than one that doubles every 10 years.

 Otherwise, it very much depends on your situation.
 If you do choose to do it you must do it with proper consideration.